Robbepop/interpreter-dispatch-research/README.md

 using a central loop.
 This way every single instruction contains the switch over the instruction kind which may result in bloated compiled source code.

+**Note:** This technique is pretty much unusable in current Rust since Rust is missing guaranteed tail call elimination.

 Benchmark result: `472.79ms`

 ## `closure_loop` Technique